ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 needs to be executed, as is the case with redirection URLs.
 As such, SSRF is somewhat more difficult to manage at runtime, and systems should generally refuse to fetch a URI if unsure.

+# Human Rights Considerations {#human-rights}

+The human rights considerations in this section are modeled after the list of privacy threats in {{RFC8280}}, "Research into Human Rights Protocol Considerations", and either explain how these threats are mitigated or advise how the threats relate to GNAP.

+# Freedom of Assembly through Delegation

+## Forced Arbitration

+A delegation protocol that gives only the resource server the choice of an authorization sever as delegate introduces a well known human rights and privacy problems.
+The widely despised practice of forced arbitration is an example.
+Digital authorization experts acknowledge that established authorization protocols such as OAuth and OpenID Connect have led to platform oligopolies built on surveillance and unintended uses of private information, as noted in the correlation privacy section below.

+As a delegated authentication protocol, GNAP must not extend the forced arbitration model into the digital domain.
+This requires that the choice of delegate enabled by the GNAP standard should, by design, rest with the resource owner, not the resource server.
+The current draft does not explain or default to resource owner choice of delegate and therefore raises significant human rights and privacy concerns.

+One mitigation for this concern would be for GNAP to specify a capabilities token with provision for attenuated delegation.
+This would enable the resource owner to transfer a capability from the AS delegate of the resource server to an AS delegate of their choice as resource owner.

+## Request Processing Cost and Risk

+Operating an authorization server is expensive and risky.
+The expense comes from having to manage policies and evaluate resource requests against the applicable policies.
+The risk comes from liability when requesting parties are not held sufficiently accountable for their requests.
+When the power of delegation is given to the service provider as a resource server, the market power of the individual human is reduced, thereby creating a human rights concern.

+## Data Minimization

+Furthermore, the data minimization privacy principle is violated when the delegate chosen by and accountable to the resource server is given access to request information such as user credentials and purpose when all the resource server really needs is the authorized scope of a request.

+Another mitigation would be for GNAP to require any resource server that does not allow RO choice of AS to offer a standard verifiable credential equivalent to the resource.
+This would enable the RO to move the resource to a resource server that does respect their choice of AS.
+This minimizes the data shared with the resource servers that do not repect the sovereignty of the resource owner.

+## Self-Sovereign Identity Alignment for Decentralization

+Including both capbilities and verifiable credentials in the core GNAP specification would have the added benefit of aligning our work with the self-sovereign identity data models standardized by W3C.

 # Privacy Considerations {#privacy}

 The privacy considerations in this section are modeled after the list of privacy threats in {{RFC6973}}, "Privacy Considerations for Internet Protocols", and either explain how these threats are mitigated or advise how the threats relate to GNAP.